 There are many styles in which you can sketch with a pencil, all ranging from simplistic lines to complex drawings and sketches.
+Learning a variety of different sketching techniques can take your pencil drawings to a whole new level, bringing greater depth and refinement to the artwork you create.
 Here, we share a variety of pencil sketching techniques to try in your next creation.
+Read on to discover our top sketching tips and techniques.

 Hatching & Cross-Hatching

 These methods are very common and effective ways to add depth to your sketches through shading.
+When it comes to well-known pencil drawing styles that can level up your sketches, hatching & cross-hatching is at the top of the list of skills you should learn.
 Hatching is essentially a series of lines drawn along the main line of your drawing to create shadow and depth.
 These lines shouldn’t touch.
 Cross hatching is a series of lines used in the same way, but where they intersect.
 The closer these lines, the darker the shading in your drawing will be.

 Stippling is the art of adding dots to add shading and depth, similar to hatching or cross hatching.
 The closer the dots, the deeper the effect.
 To ensure that your dots show up and make a better impact, it’s best to use a softer graphite for this effect, as it comes out darker.